Skip to main content

-Now that we've voted on the first question, let's learn how to update your Poll to the next Active Question (and every question after that).
+Now that we've voted on the first question, let's learn how to update your poll to the next Active Question (and every question after that).

 By default, Crowdpurr assumes that you want to control how often the questions advance, what Views are shown to your crowd, and when to show them.
-This is called Host Controlled Mode, which gives you full control of how your Poll runs.
-There are other Experience Playback Modes such as Fully Automatic and Crowd Controlled, which serve different purposes.
+This is called Host Controlled Mode, which gives you full control of how your poll runs.
+There are other Experience Playback Modes, such as Fully Automatic and Crowd Controlled, which serve different purposes.

 This tutorial assumes you are using the Host Controlled Mode, which provides the most flexibility.